nuscien/trivial/Core/README.md

 ### Symmetric & Hash

-You can use a symmetric algorithm to encrypt and decrypt a string by calling `SymmetricUtilities.Encrypt` and `SymmetricUtilities.DecryptText` functions.
+Use a symmetric algorithm to encrypt and decrypt a string by calling `SymmetricUtilities.Encrypt` and `SymmetricUtilities.DecryptText` functions.

 For hash algorithm, you can call `HashUtilities.ToHashString` function to get hash from a plain string and call `HashUtilities.Verify` to verify.

 ### Access token

-We also provide a set of tools for OAuth including following models.
+Provide a set of tools for OAuth including following models.

 - `TokenInfo` The access token and other properties.
 - `AppAccessingKey` The app identifier and secret key.